voidstarzero/DHCP-OpenDispense2/SPECIFICATION.md

-*Rationale: the compression requirement in [RFC3397](https://www.rfc-editor.org/rfc/rfc3397.html) was established because it was anticipated that searchlists may contain many, similar elements.
+*Rationale: the compression requirement in [RFC3397](https://www.rfc-editor.org/rfc/rfc3397.html) was established because it was anticipated that searchlists may contain many similar elements.
-However, it is not anticipated that more than 1 or 2 dispense servers will be configured on any particular network, thus reducing the potential benefit.*
+However, it is not anticipated that more than 1 or 2 dispense servers will be configured on any particular network, thus reducing the potential benefit.
+On the other hand, decoding the path compression adds complexity to the implementation.*